Arthezz/employee-manager/README.md

 ## General info

+Employee Manager provides creating, reading, updating, deleting and sorting records from employee database.
 I've made it during Spring & Hibernate online course.
-I've added and changed a few things.
-I utterly understand how all things are working in this application, so I decided to share it.
+I've added and changed a few things, furthermore I utterly understand how all things are working in this application, so I decided to share my work.
-Employee Manager provides createing, reading, updating, deleting and sorting records from created database

 ### Technologies